sderosiaux/golb/src/pages/2017-01-22-htcbms-p2-retryers/index.md

 path: "/articles/2017/01/22/how-to-communicate-between-micro-services-part-2-retryers/"
 language: "en"
 tags: ['micro-services', 'retryers', 'couchbase', 'spark', 'guava', 'akka', 'akka streams', 'lagom']
+description: 'When a service call fails, the simplest pattern to ensure a basic resilience is to try again.
+Multiple libraries exist to hide this complexity.'
 ---

 _The introduction of this series: [How to communicate between micro-services — Part 1](https://www.sderosiaux.com/2017/01/18/how-to-communicate-between-micro-services-part-1/)_.